immerjs/immer/readme.md

 A lot of words; here is a simple example of what difference that could make in practice.
 The todo reducers from the official Redux [todos-with-undo example](https://codesandbox.io/s/github/reactjs/redux/tree/master/examples/todos-with-undo)

+_Note, this is just a sample application of the `immer` package.
+Immer is design to just simply Redux reducers.
+It can be used in any context where you have an immutable data tree that you want to clone and modify (with structural sharing)_

 ```javascript
 const todo = (state, action) => {
   switch (action.type) {